gitlabhq/gitlabhq/doc/integration/shibboleth.md

 # Shibboleth OmniAuth Provider

-This documentation is for enabling shibboleth with gitlab-omnibus package.
+This documentation is for enabling shibboleth with omnibus-gitlab package.

-In order to enable Shibboleth support in gitlab we need to use Apache instead of Nginx (It may be possible to use Nginx, however I did not found way to easily configure Nginx that is bundled in gitlab-omnibus package).
+In order to enable Shibboleth support in gitlab we need to use Apache instead of Nginx (It may be possible to use Nginx, however I did not found way to easily configure Nginx that is bundled in omnibus-gitlab package).
 Apache uses mod_shib2 module for shibboleth authentication and can pass attributes as headers to omniauth-shibboleth provider.

 To enable the Shibboleth OmniAuth provider you must: